walze/waffles/README.md

 ### Usage

-In your React project just import appropriate component directly:
+Simply import the appropriate components directly in your React project:

 ```js
 import { Button } from '@datacamp/waffles/button';
 ```

-## Developing New Components
+## Project Organization

-Learn how to develop new **Waffles** components locally in the [Developement](https://github.com/datacamp/waffles/blob/master/docs/DEVELOPMENT.md) guide, and more about the whole project structure and all available commands in [Project Organization](https://github.com/datacamp/waffles/blob/master/docs/PROJECT_ORGANIZATION.md) overview.
+Learn more about the project structure and available commands in the [Project Organization](https://github.com/datacamp/waffles/blob/master/docs/PROJECT_ORGANIZATION.md) overview.

+## Developing Components

+Learn how to develop **Waffles** components locally in the [Development](https://github.com/datacamp/waffles/blob/master/docs/DEVELOPMENT.md) guide.